AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 1. [!DNL Reindex] everything: Will always take time - usually minutes.

 Normally you would want to see lots of occurrences of the process, but with an execution time of &lt1 second.
-A merchant can use this [!DNL MySQL] query to do this:
+A merchant can therefore use this [!DNL MySQL] query to find transactions that take **more than 1 second** to run:

 ```sql
 SELECT TIMESTAMPDIFF(SECOND, executed_at, finished_at) AS period FROM cron_schedule WHERE job_code = 'indexer_reindex_all_invalid' HAVING period > 1